DiviProject/Divi/documentation/MASTERNODES.md

-# Masternodes

-The Divi Project is the inventor of several new technologies that are part of our masternode program.
-Besides having five different types, we have added one-click install processes (home or cloud), dynamic IP functionality, single-computer setup, and “Lottery Blocks.”

-**Masternode System with Five Options**

-Democratizing Participation Through Affordability:  The Divi Project offers five types of masternodes, according to the following list:

-* **Copper:** 100,000 DIVI
-* **Silver:**  300,000 DIVI	(+5%)
-* **Gold:**  1,000,000 DIVI	(+10% )
-* **Platinum:**  3,000,000 DIVI	(+15%)
-* **Diamond:**  10,000,000 DIVI	(+20%)

-Participants choose the masternode(s) that they're able to afford, and commit to support Divi's network.
-More expensive masternodes may also require more commitment of resources, and may do more to support the network, especially as the Divi ecosystem evolves and new features are added.

 ## Definitions

 __Masternodes__ are computers that run a divi wallet and perform utility functions for network such as storing metadata and processing special transactions.